Clicky Skip to Content

 How Long Can Poke Last In The Fridge

-Poke can last for up to 3 weeks in the fridge if stored properly.
+Poke can last up to 3 weeks in the fridge if stored properly.
 To store poke, place it in a plastic bag in the refrigerator.
 It is a raw fish, usually eaten with rice but can be enjoyed alone.
 Poke is usually served cold and is very healthy.

-Takeaway-Sushi-Shops recommendation is to grab your poke out of the fridge about 30 minutes before eating.
-Poke is certainly best eaten on the day that you prepare it, but can be stored in an airtight container in the refrigerator up to 2 days.
-Poke is best eaten the same day it is made, but can be stored refrigerated up to 2 days in an airtight container.
-Poke is best eaten the same day it is made, but it can be stored for up to two days in an airtight container.
+Poke is best eaten the same day it is made, but can be stored refrigerated for up to 2 days in an airtight container.
+Poke is best eaten the same day it is made but can be stored for up to two days in an airtight container.

 By the way, if you’re interested in How To Preserve Food, check out my article on that.